Coloring Problems on Bipartite Graphs of Small Diameter: k -Fall Coloring

 Let $(X,Y)$ be the bipartition of $G$.
 First, suppose that $f$ is a 3-fall-coloring of $G$.
 By Lemma~\ref{lem:tool}, we know that $f(X) = f(Y) = \{1,2,3\}$.
 Let $v_1,v_2,v_3\in X$ be colored with 1, 2, and 3, respectively.
-Because $G$ has diameter~3, we get that $N(v_i)\cap N(v_j)\neq \emptyset$, for every $i,j\in \{1,2,3\}$, $i\neq j$.
+Because $G$ has diameter at most three, we get that $N(v_i)\cap N(v_j)\neq \emptyset$, for every $\{i,j\}\subseteq \{1,2,3\}$, $i\neq j$.
 So, let $w_{i,j}\in N(v_i)\cap N(v_j)$, for each choice of $i,j$.
-Since $f(v_1,v_2,v_3) = \{1,2,3\}$, we get that they are all distinct.
-But then, since $f$ is a proper coloring, we must have that $f(w_{i,j}) = k$ where $k\in \{1,2,3\}\setminus\{i,j\}$.
+Since $f(v_1,v_2,v_3) = \{1,2,3\}$ and $f$ is a proper $3$-coloring, we get that $\{w_{1,2},w_{2,3},w_{1,3}\}$ are all distinct, and that $f(w_{i,j}) = \ell$ where $\ell\in \{1,2,3\}\setminus\{i,j\}$.
 Then the cycle $(v_1,w_{1,2},v_2,w_{2,3},v_3,w_{1,3})$ is an induced $C_6$ because $G$ is bipartite and because $f$ is a proper coloring.
 Conversely, suppose that a 3-fall-coloring $f$ of a cycle $C$ of length~6 can be extended to a proper 3-coloring $f'$ of $G$ (note that the fall-coloring of $C$ is unique up to relabeling).
 A \emph{3-b-coloring} is a proper 3-coloring such that each color class has \emph{at least one} b-vertex.
 Note that any extension of $f$ is a 3-b-coloring of $G$, since in $C$ there are already b-vertices of all the~3 colors.
-Faik~\cite{F.05} proved that every 3-b-coloring of a bipartite graph with diameter~3 is also a 3-fall-coloring\footnote{Since reference~\cite{F.05} is in French, for completeness we present the proof in Appendix~\ref{ap:Faik}.}; hence, $f'$ is a 3-fall-coloring of $G$. \end{proof}
+Faik~\cite{F.05} proved that every 3-b-coloring of a bipartite graph with diameter three is also a 3-fall-coloring\footnote{Since reference~\cite{F.05} is in French, for completeness we present the proof in Appendix~\ref{ap:Faik}.}; hence, $f'$ is a 3-fall-coloring of $G$. \end{proof}

-Now, we prove that \textsc{$3$-Fall-Coloring} is $\NP$-complete even restricted to bipartite graphs with diameter~4.
-We mention that our proof is an improvement on the proof presented by Laskar and Lyle~\cite{LL.09}, where the constructed graphs have diameter~6, although the authors do not mention that in their proof.
+Now, we prove that \textsc{$3$-Fall-Coloring} is $\NP$-complete even when restricted to bipartite graphs with diameter at most four.
+We mention that our proof is an improvement on the proof presented by Laskar and Lyle~\cite{LL.09}, where the constructed graphs have diameter six, although the authors do not mention that in their proof.